Germ Cell Tumors (GCTs) in Children

 Many germ cell tumors have more

-than 1 type of malignant (cancer) cell in them.
+than one type of malignant (cancer) cell in them.
 These tumors are treated based on

-malignant or benign.
+malignant.
 They're the most common germ cell tumor in the ovaries.
+Sometimes

 The cause of germ cell tumors isn't fully known.
 Some gene